SESYNC-ci/sesync-ci.github.io/quickstart/_drafts/2021-02-26-QDA-Software.md

 # Using QDA software

 QDA software assists with organizing, annotating, searching and displaying your data.
-You can import your data into QDA software so all of your data lives in one location and is directly linked to your project files.
+You can import your data into QDA software so all of your data exists in one location and is directly linked to your project files.

 Please note that QDA software is not able to analyze your data but rather is a tool for engaging with data.
 Plan to use QDA software as a way to organize and access information about your data more quickly and easily to assist with research analysis.